-Here are some important things to consider when choosing a sleeping bag.
+Here are some important things to consider when choosing a sleeping bag:

 Things To Consider When Choosing A Sleeping Bag

-When And Where Are You Using It?
+When and Where are You Using it?

 Kind of Insulating Material

-Down has traditionally been used to insulate sleeping bags.
-They are light, warm and are quite easy to pack.
-On the flipside, traditional down insulation doesn’t do well in wet conditions.
-They don’t dry easily and are likely to absorb moisture from the environment and from your body, which lessens their insulating capability.
+Down has traditionally been used to insulate sleeping bags for a while now.
+They are light, warm, and easy to pack.
+On the flip side, traditional down insulation doesn’t do well in wet conditions.
+They don’t dry quickly and are likely to absorb moisture from the environment and your body, which lessens their insulating capability.

 Polyester is the go-to material for synthetic insulation.
 Synthetic materials don’t compress as well as down and can be much heavier.
 They are, however, cheaper and are more resistant to moisture compared to down.
 It dries quickly and can still insulate even when wet, so when you’re expecting to camp out in damp weather, you might want to go for the synthetic variety.